BFTrick/presentation-loopconf-2015/presentation-loopconf-2015.md

 ---

-> Using the WordPress Customizer is intuitive
+> Using the Customizer allows you to *show* users what a setting does

 ---

 # Patrick Rauland
 ## @BFTrick
+### WooCommerce Product Manager

 ^ If you have any questions I'll be in the hallway for the next 30 minutes